 The other major performances that one can enjoy are the Shaw Sachi (Dance of the Stags) and Guru Tshengye (8 Manifestations of the Guru).
 Viewing these performances is considered to be very spiritual and believed to cleanse one's sins.
 Locals from other Dzongkhags(areas) converge to the capital city of Thimphu to take part in this religious festival.

-Witness this vibrant festival and celebrate with the local Bhutanese this wonderful festival by booking our Bhutan Heritage Tour and Bhutan Cultural Tour.
+Witness this vibrant festival and celebrate with the local Bhutanese wonderful festival by booking our Bhutan Heritage Tour and Bhutan Cultural Tour.

 Celebrated in September, Wangduephodrang Tshechu is one of the oldest annual tshechus celebrated in the Himalayan country.
 This annual festival is held in the Wangdue Phodrang district of central Bhutan.
-The festival was first introduced by Zhabdrang Ngawang Namgyal in the 17th century after the completion of the magnificent Wanduephodrang dzong.
+Zhabdrang Ngawang Namgyal first introduced the festival in the 17th century after the completion of the magnificent Wanduephodrang dzong.

 The 3-day festival is held on the grounds of this dzong and sees the participation of locals living far and near.
 This is the biggest cultural festival held in the district or dzongkhang and people living as far as Thimphu and Punakha flock to the dzong to be a part of this tshechu.

 One of the major highlights of this festival is the Raksha Mangcham or the dance of the Ox.
 The monks living in the monastery perform energetic Cham dances, songs and Buddhist skits.
 The festival concludes with the unfurling of the huge thongdrel with the image of Guru Tshengye.
 All the locals attend this ceremony as witnessing the unfurling of the sacred thongdrel is believed to wash away your sins and accumulate your blessings.